unbiased-coder/python-django-rest-framework-guide/README.md

-# python-django-rest-framework-guide
-Python Django Rest Framework Guide
+This has information related to my blog post on how to setup Django Rest Framework